Kunal Kamra Heckles Arnab Goswami On A Flight; Video Goes Viral, Netizens Differ In Their Reactions

 I did it for Rohit pic.twitter.com/aMSdiTanHo

 Kamra has been banned from flying IndiGo for a period of six months, the airline on which the incident happened.
 In its statement, IndiGo said that Kamra's conduct on board was unacceptable.
+Not just Indigo, Air India also banned Kunal Kamra from flying on any of its flights until further notice.

 He has been condemned for the verbal assault by some, whereas some others have shown him support.